flavorjones/concourse-deployer/README.md

 * create a GCP service account, associate it with your project, and give it the necessary permissions
 * ... and save that GCP service account information in `service-account.key.json`

-At this point, if you want to use a region/zone besides us-east1/us-east1-b, you can edit your `.envrc`.
+__NOTE:__ At this point, if you want to use a region/zone besides us-east1/us-east1-b, you can edit your `.envrc`.

+__NOTE:__ `service-account.key.json` is sensitive and should NOT be committed to a public repo.

 #### Step 2: bbl up